jhopp26/jhopp26/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My objective is to secure an entry-level role either as an AWS professional or a Security Analyst, specializing in protecting digital assets and mitigating cyber threats.
+My objective is to secure an entry-level role either as an AWS Junior Cloud Engineer or a Security Analyst, specializing in protecting digital assets and mitigating cyber threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]